josephchenhk/qtrader_strategies/README.md

 There is a lot of work to be done to improve the strategy, which is included but not limited to:

 - (1).
-Train the model in a dynamic rolling window, i.e., recalibrate the parameters `entry_threshold` and `exit_threshold` regularly.
+In practice, the model should be trained in a dynamic rolling window, i.e., recalibrating the parameters `entry_threshold` and `exit_threshold` regularly.
   The code for optimization is in `optimization_pair.py`.

 - (2).
-Add an absolute stop loss to each traded pair.
+Add an absolute stop loss to each traded pair to mitigate drawdowns.

 - (3).
 Consider the actual volume to have a better estimation of executed shares.

 - (4).
 Consider a vectorization (dataframe/numpy) implementation
   of the backtest, to increase the optimization speed.
+It is relatively difficult to fully replicate the strategy in dataframe operations.
+An illustrative example is given in `pandas_pairs.py`, which covers most of the features in the model, and with much less execution time.